JamesTrick/blog/content/posts/docker-machine-learning.md

 There we have it.
 We’ve now configured nginx, Docker’d our Flask Application and used Docker Compose to bring it together.

 You should now simply be able to type `docker-compose up` and your server should start.

-In the next article, I’ll go over deploying this to AWS, Google Cloud and Digital Ocean.